NathanKr/next.js-iron-session-playground/README.md

 <p>You can use <a href="https://1password.com/password-generator">1Password's password generator</a> to create a strong password.
 Note that it generates 20-character passwords by default, while iron-session requires 32 characters, so you can duplicate it to meet this requirement.</p>

-<p>The value I store in the cookie is `value1: HelloWorld`, but it is encrypted in the browser and not accessible as clear text.</p>
+<p>The value I store in the cookie is "value1: HelloWorld", but it is encrypted in the browser and not accessible as clear text.</p>